jeoste/my-data-toolbox/README.md

 pip install -r requirements.txt
 ```

-3. Start the development server:
+3. UI-only mode (Vite dev server):
 ```bash
 npm run dev
 ```

-The application will be available at `http://localhost:5173`
+The React application will be available at `http://localhost:5173`.

-### Testing Serverless Functions Locally
+In this mode, only the **frontend** is running.
+Calls to `/api/*` are
+expected to fail locally (404) unless they target a deployed Vercel
+environment.

+4. Full‑stack mode (frontend + Python serverless APIs):

 To test the Python serverless functions locally, use Vercel CLI: